London cable car: Proposed London Cable Car

 On 4 July 2010, Transport for London (TfL) announced plans to develop a cable car crossing over the River Thames, which would be the first urban cable car in the United Kingdom.
-Designed by Wilkinson Eyre Architects, Expedition Engineering and Buro Happold, it would cross the river at a height up to 90 m, higher than the nearby O2 Arena.
+Designed by Wilkinson Eyre Architects, Expedition Engineering and Buro Happold, it would cross the river at a height up to 90 m, higher than The O2, which is nearby.
 The cable car would provide a crossing every 15 seconds, with a maximum capacity of 2,500 passengers per hour in each direction, about 50 busloads.
 Bicycles could be carried, and passengers would be able to pay for their journeys with pay-as-you-go Oyster cards.

 A planning application was submitted to the London Borough of Newham, using the name London Cable Car, in October 2010 for the "erection of a cable car for the length of 1100 m over the River Thames from North Greenwich Peninsula to Royal Victoria Dock at a minimum clearance of 54.1 m above mean high water springs".
 The application listed the structures planned for the service on the north side of the Thames as an 87 m north main tower at Clyde Wharf, a 66 m north intermediate tower south of the Docklands Light Railway tracks roughly midway between Canning Town and West Silvertown stations, a two-storey gondola station and "boat impact protection" in Royal Victoria Dock.
-South of the river there is a 60 m main support tower and a boarding station within the O2 Arena car park.
+South of the river there is a 60 m main support tower and a boarding station within the car park of the O2.